 The Emperors Riddles is one of those books which will keep reminding you of Dan Brown’s “The Da Vinci Code”.
-It adds a breath of freshness and uniqueness in it, though.
+It adds a breath of freshness and uniqueness to it, though.
 The story brings to life the colourful and holy streets of Varanasi and takes you to an unprecedented cultural journey.
-Satyarth Nayak successfully encapsulates the Indian pop-culture, which keeps the reader engaged and on the edge throughout.
+Satyarth Nayak successfully encapsulates the Indian pop culture, which keeps the reader engaged and on the edge throughout.

 Emperors Riddles– Plot Summary